MeVisLab/pythonqt/README.md

 see the `LICENSE` file in the generator/simplecpp directory.
 Copyright (C) 2016-2023 simplecpp team

-The generated wrappers are pre-generated and checked-in, so you only need to build and run the generator when you want to build additional wrappers or you want to upgrade/downgrade to another Qt version, but this requires updating the typesystems as well.
+Wrappers are **not** shipped pre-generated.
+You must run the generator to create wrappers for your Qt version.
+The repository may keep a single example tree (e.g., `generated_cpp_515`) only as a reference.

 # Building